 Utilizing Non-Profit Fundraising Software

 When it comes to raising funds for your non-profit organizing, having a clear vision and strategy is critical.
 Once your vision is in place, you can start to build a fundraising strategy for your non-profit.
 How can you develop a clear vision and a strategy that will enhance your non-profit fundraising efforts?
-We've compiled some helpful non-profit fundraising strategy tips and advice to get you started.
+We’ve compiled some helpful non-profit fundraising strategies and advice to get you started.
 You may also want to read our blog on the importance of mission-driven fundraising.